+This feature is only available on Optimizely X Web Experimentation projects.
 The Reset Results button allows you to reset your entire experiment.
 You might use this if you need to adjust your experiment setup and clear previous results.

 Take care when you reset results, as the cleared results data is not retrievable.

 A safer way to reset an experiment: pause and clone it.
 Then, archive the old experiment and publish the new one.